Common Transportation Industry Market Cycles: What They Are and What They Mean For You

 Be Prepared for the Next Market Cycle

-In the year ahead, there will be changes to the freight rates you pay.
-Where rates will go long-term is anyone’s guess.
-That said, for now, it’s looking like the U.S. economy is headed toward a downturn in some areas.
+In the year ahead, there will undoubtedly be changes to your freight rates — though where they'll go long-term is anyone’s guess.

-Economic downturns are, typically, supply-rich periods where freight rates fall and financially unsound carriers leave the marketplace.
-As you do the important work of managing your company’s transportation supply chain, make sure to use a good mix of providers — incorporate the 80/20 strategy if you haven’t already.
+The best way to cycle-proof your company's transportation supply chain is to use a good mix of providersincorporate the 80/20 strategy if you haven’t already.
 This will help insulate you from significant issues when the going gets tough for transportation businesses.

-Finally, you’re not alone in your journey toward a reliable and efficient supply chain.
-Here at ATS, we take pride in making shipping easy so you can look good in front of your customers — regardless of which market cycle we’re in.
+Here at ATS, we take pride in making shipping easy so you can look good in front of your customers, regardless of which market cycle we’re in.